-The Gaelic Athletic Association (GAA) founded in 1884, is Ireland's largest sporting organisation, and has grown to become the largest amateur sporting organisation in the world.
+The Gaelic Athletic Association (GAA) founded in 1884, is Ireland's largest sporting organisation.

 - HURLING is the world's fastest field game and the world's most skillfull game. - In 2018, Hurling and Camogie were granted UNESCO's Intangible Cultural Heritage of Humanity.